JonathanLyon2021/Voting_Dapp/README.md

 with a simple for loop get the candidate and his votes by an index and store them in an array.

 After that comes the part to display them.
 For each candidate, create a <li> element with its candidate name and votes.
 Additionally, if a user is logged in, a button will appear with which he can vote.
-Append the <li> element to the <ul> with id #votingResults.
+Append the list element (<li>) to the unordered list(<ul>) with id #votingResults.

 # Vote
   Last but not least, the voting functionality.
 The method takes the candidate's index and the candidate's name as parameters.
 We will decrypt the wallet and vote